BuildNg/GradientDomain-Copy-Paste/README.md

 # GradientDomain-Copy-Paste
 Blending an image into a background.
+Done as part of CS70, Dartmouth.